-Award For Volunteer Service To The American Chemical Society
+Award for Volunteer Service to the American Chemical Society

-Morales-Martínez received a B.S. in chemistry from the University of Puerto Rico, Río Piedras, in 1957 and an M.S. in analytical chemistry from Pennsylvania State University in 1962.
-She was the 2004 recipient of the ACS Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences.
+Montes-González has received the Leonardo Igaravidez Award and the Award for Excellence in Education from the Puerto Rico Section.
+She is also an ACS Fellow.

-She says she is honored to receive this year’s award for her volunteer service to ACS, but in some ways she already feels rewarded for her efforts.
-“Although I have given a lot of time and energy to ACS, I have received so much more in return—in terms of the relationships I have made and the love I get—from these kids.”
+Montes-González says she is “very honored” to have been chosen to receive the ACS Award for Volunteer Service, which recognizes her long-standing mission to serve her profession, her students, and the community in general.
+When visiting schools and working with teachers and students through demonstrations or other means, “it is very rewarding for me to see their faces and experience their enthusiasm,” she says.
+“I realize that they are feeling the same passion that I feel for chemistry.”

-Morales-Martínez will present the award address during the ChemLuminary Awards at the fall ACS national meeting in Denver.
+Montes-González will present the award address during the ACS ChemLuminary Awards at the fall national meeting in Philadelphia.

 Join the conversation